-The unique perspective children have on life and medicine inspired me to pursue my career.
-I find their outlook exciting and working with children brought so much joy and fun to my job that I couldn't pass it up.
-I want my patients to look forward to our appointments.
-I also want them to find it is an opportunity for them to be heard and have autonomy in their care.
+The unique perspective children have on life is what inspired me to pursue pediatrics following medical school.
+Working with children brings so much joy and fun to my day, and I similarly want my patients to look forward to our appointments.
+I also want all who come to my office to view their visits as an opportunity to be heard and have autonomy in their care.
+My commitment to my patients and families is to find improvement for their health in as many different ways as possible.

 MD: The Ohio State University College of Medicine, Columbus, OH, 2013.